tsimeonov/Computer-Science/iOS & Swift Bootcamp/Section 9 iOS App Design/section_9.md

 ```

-- Reseet the `questionNumer` back to 0
+- Reset the `questionNumer` back to 0

 ```swift
 if questionNumber + 1 < quiz.count {